Quantcast

 New York for Students and Interns

 Securing your internship or getting into your summer program required a ton effort.
 Now comes the fun part: planning your move to New York.
 Even if it’s just a few months, moving to New York is equal parts challenging and thrilling.
-Make the hard parts easier and the fun parts more fabulous with the Web sites below.
+Make the hard parts easier and the fun parts more fabulous with the New York for Students and Interns Web Guide.

-You don’t need to hear someone stutter through the tongue twister, “Unique New York” to know that New York is like no other place in the world.
-But you can get a general idea of what it’s like while you’re still at home by doing some online exploration.
-The sites in this section offer an overview of New York’s offerings.
+You don’t need to hear someone stutter through the tongue twister, “Unique New York,” to know that New York is like no other place in the world.
+Get a general idea of what New York is like while you’re still at home by looking at some New York travel sites online.

 Back to Top